 This kind of thing happens all the time.
 Now, as a mother of three, I’m finding that my life and agenda are not my own.
 It could be because my schedule is dictated by bedtimes and breastfeeding schedules.
 It could be because my car, once spotless, is now littered with action figures and cereal crumbs.
 Even my office is slowly being taken over by a slew of broken crayons and crude drawings of rainbows and stick people.
 Whatever the reason, my time or my space, this season of motherhood has been one of the truest dying of self that I’ve ever experienced, so much so that my life is hardly recognizable from what it was even months ago.

-These are seasonal cherries, a mix of dark and rainier, topping an all-butter, almond and turbinado sugar-flecked pie crust.
+These are seasonal cherries topped with an all-butter, almond and sugar-flecked pie crust.
 In between the two layers is a quick and dirty frangipane that sweetens the pastry and adds a hint of flavor and texture.
 Of course, you already know I made the crust with my love-you-long-time fave, Kerrygold.
 Their butter is unmatched when it comes to simple recipes like this, and when there is only a few ingredients to a dish you need to let each one sing.
 The crust is buttery and tender, and every ounce of thanks goes to that quality butter.
 Amen.

 Cherry Almond Galette